danReynolds/Psych306/chapter3.md

 To get this angle, take the arctangent of the cycle length, opposite, and the viewing distance, adjacent.

-Under ideal conditions, humans with very good vision can resovle gratings like the ones in the textbook when one cycle subtends at an angle of aout 0.017 degree.
+Under ideal conditions, humans with very good vision can resolve gratings like the ones in the textbook when one cycle subtends at an angle of about 0.017 degree.

 This resolution acuity is one of the fundamental limits of spatial vision.